Rukhsar111/Defect_Detection/Answers.md

 2. compare it for FP16 it should be  between 0.90-0.91
 3. ONNX FP32	Should also be  0.91
 4. TensorRT FP16   would be between 	0.90-0.91
-5. TensorRT INT8	Should remain close (typically within 1–3%) Not more then that.
+5. TensorRT INT8	Should remain close within 1–3%  Not more then that.

-Apart from above Ensure:
-1. correct tensor layout
-2. proper normalization
-3. correct channel ordering

 # Scenario B — Bounding boxes drift on one camera feed only